Achievements

 Through funding from the Royalties for Regions program the Boab Network has been able to set up a Community Resource Centre in the community giving the people access to computers, tablets and the internet.
 This has allowed access to banking, Centrelink and other government instrumentalities for adults and to on-line learning and social activities for all community members.

 Boab Network volunteers with the requisite skills have assisted the community to access funding to allow the employment of a deputy CEO to assist with the huge administrative load.
-They are also assisting the community with issues around housing, maintenance, Art Centre administration and governance.
+They also assisted the community with issues around housing, maintenance, Art Centre administration and governance.

 The Ashley St Centre was a run-down building in Derby which had been used as a sobering up centre for local residents until it was“discovered” by Ross Gobby, John Tyrrell and Keith Bakker.